bansikah22/gitops-demo/README.md

 ## CI/CD & Notifications

 This project uses CircleCI for continuous integration and security checks.
-If a pipeline fails on the master branch, an email notification will be sent to the project maintainer (see CircleCI project settings for the configured recipient).
-Ensure your SMTP credentials are set in the CircleCI project environment variables for notifications to work.
+By default, CircleCI will notify project members of pipeline failures via email, according to each user's notification preferences.
+You can manage your notification settings in the CircleCI web interface.

 ## Quick Start